Ella Hattan

-Ella M. Hattan (January 8, 1860 — June 15, 1924), also known as La Jaguarina, was an American fencer and actor.
+Ella M. Hattan (January 8, 1860 — June 15, 1924), also known as La Jaguarina, was an American fencer and actress.

 Early life

 Ella Hattan was born in Zanesville, Ohio, the tenth child of Maria C. Hinman (also recorded as Highman and Hull) and the tailor William Hattan.
 Her father died of exposure in Maryland in September 1863 while fighting for the Union in the Civil War.

 By 1876, Hattan was a professional actor.
 She performed with Laurence Barrett, Edwin Booth, and Dion Boucicault, and other familiar actors of the time.
 Her younger sisters Eva (a.k.a.
 Effie) and Emma also went into the entertainment business, performing for several years as The Hull Twin Sisters.

 Hattan married fellow actor Joseph E. Nagle, Jr. on December 1, 1880.
 It is unclear when or why this marriage was dissolved, but Nagle had remarried by the time of his sudden death in 1886.